giaper23/News-Agency-Website/README.md

 <b>WARNING</b>: (Forgot password feature will not work with a fake email like the above accounts because of email confirmation!)

 * Accounts also work in live version!
-I keep backup files to reset the DB in case someone thinks he's funny! ;)
+I keep backup files to reset the DB in case anyone thinks he's funny! ;)